hybridgroup/gocv-site/content/writing-code/face-detect.md

         fmt.Printf("found %d faces\n", len(rects))

         // draw a rectangle around each face on the original image,
-        // along with text identifing as "Human" for _, r := range rects {
+        // along with text identifying as "Human" for _, r := range rects {
             gocv.Rectangle(&img, r, blue, 3)